Raveleen/SoCal/README.md

 ## User search
 <img src="https://github.com/Raveleen/SoCal/blob/master/ezgif.com-26fd709a97.gif" align="right"/>
 If you want to find someone (e.g your friends, members of family) you can click on an icon in top-right corner of a page ( do not mistake it for logout icon ), press it, and you will be redirected to the search page.
-You can input letter or pattern, with which user login have to start, and you will immediately see results of search.
+You can search users by inputting their login or just parts of it in the search form.
+Search results are loaded dynamically, so you will immediately see results of search.
 If there is more than ten search results, you just have to scroll down the page in order to load more results dynamicaly.

 ## Posts and comments
 Write down interesting stories of your life or anything else.
 You can write almost everything within 5000 symbols.
 Comment your friends' posts, like them and have fun.
 Posts on pages are loaded dynamically after you scroll down the page to bottom.